LAION-AI/video-clip/README.md

 ### Contributions:
 If you'd like to contribute to video-clip tooling I suggest visiting the github pages of the tools and looking at the issues to see if there are any you'd like to solve.

-## Datasets

-Our plan to create the training dataset for video-clip is to combine the available dataset into one large frame_embedding-text dataset.
-You can find a list of datasets we plan on converting to our standard format [here](https://docs.google.com/document/d/12zYnjZabR2e17vPO2XpctIf1qUQeEX7kYC8GdDqWM-k/edit).
-The format is specified in [clip-video-encode/dataset](https://github.com/iejMac/clip-video-encode/tree/main/clip_video_encode/dataset) along with a few helpful scripts for converting datasets into it.

-### Contributions:
-Converting one of the datasets in the aformentioned document into our standard format using our tools is probably the lowest effort and highest impact thing you can help out with.
-Creating the dataset will likely take a lot of small efforts like these so picking out one dataset and guiding/tweaking the scripts to prepare them for our large training runs is very helpful and doesn't require a lot of expertise.
-You can find an example of how we did this with Kinetics700 at the bottom of [clip-video-encode/dataset](https://github.com/iejMac/clip-video-encode/tree/main/clip_video_encode/dataset)

 ## Modeling

-There are a lot of potential methods of pooling together semantic frame embeddings to produce one global frame embedding.
-We investigaate them in [this repository](https://github.com/LAION-AI/temporal-embedding-aggregation).
+There are a lot of potential methods of pooling together semantic frame embeddings to produce one global video embedding.
+We investigate them in [this repository](https://github.com/LAION-AI/temporal-embedding-aggregation).

 ## Useful literature